TinySkillet/Notes/Sem I Contextural Report.md

 An early focus for updates will be on security and performance.
 The notable addition is that all stored data will be encrypted using AES to maintain confidentiality.
 The prospect of a custom TCP-based solution will continue to be assessed to see if it could potentially be a more efficient option than libp2p (while preserving core aspects of decentralization).

 As decentralized storage grows more relevant amid a “data privacy crisis” and the rise of cloud computing service monopolies, this research adds to a body of work studying alternative methods of storing data.
 The results of this study may provide the basis for further improvements in peer-to-peer storage and decentralized network protocols.

----

-# 9. REFERENCES

-Athreya, A.M. et al. (2021) ‘Peer-to-Peer Distributed Storage Using InterPlanetary File System’, in.
-Springer, Singapore, pp. 711–721.
-Available at: https://doi.org/10.1007/978-981-15-3514-7_54.

-Benet, J. (2014) *IPFS - Content Addressed, Versioned, P2P File System*.
-Available at: https://ipfs.io/.

-Bocek, T., & Stiller, B. (2007). *Peer-to-Peer Large-Scale Collaborative Storage Networks* (pp. 225–228).
-Springer, Berlin, Heidelberg.
-Available at: https://doi.org/10.1007/978-3-540-72986-0_31.

-Clarke, I., Sandberg, O., Wiley, B. and Hong, T.W.
-(2001) ‘Freenet: A distributed anonymous information storage and retrieval system’, in *International Workshop on Designing Privacy Enhancing Technologies*.

-Dabek, F., Kaashoek, M.F., Karger, D., Morris, R. and Stoica, I. (2001) ‘Wide-area cooperative storage with CFS’, in *ACM SOSP*.

-Farmer, C., Pick, S. and Hill, A. (2021) ‘Decentralized identifiers for peer-to-peer service discovery’, pp. 1–6.
-Available at: https://doi.org/10.23919/IFIPNETWORKING52078.2021.9472201.

-Gorai, S. (2024) ‘Decentralization without Blockchains’, pp. 24–32.
-Available at: https://doi.org/10.4324/9781003507352-3.

-Greig, P. (2017) ‘Secure decentralized storage networks’.
-Available at: https://pureportal.strath.ac.uk/en/publications/secure-decentralised-storage-networks.

-Hasan, R., Anwar, Z., Yurcik, W., Brumbaugh, L., & Campbell, R. (2005).
-‘A survey of peer-to-peer storage techniques for distributed file systems’. *International Conference on Information Technology: Coding and Computing (ITCC’05) - Volume II*, Las Vegas, NV, USA, 205–213.
-Available at: https://doi.org/10.1109/ITCC.2005.42.

-Hassanzadeh-Nazarabadi, Y., Küpçü, A., & Özkasap, Ö. (2018).
-‘Decentralized and locality aware replication method for DHT-based P2P storage systems’. *Future Generation Computer Systems*, 84, 32–46.
-ISSN 0167-739X.
-Available at: https://doi.org/10.1016/j.future.2018.02.007.

-Hassanzadeh-Nazarabadi, Y., Küpçü, A., & Özkasap, Ö. (2020).
-‘Decentralized utility- and locality-aware replication for heterogeneous DHT-based P2P cloud storage systems’. *IEEE Transactions on Parallel and Distributed Systems*, 31(5), 1183–1193. doi: 10.1109/TPDS.2019.2960018.
-Available at: https://doi.org/10.1109/TPDS.2019.2960018.

-Hassanzadeh-Nazarabadi, Y., Taheri-Boshrooyeh, S., Otoum, S., Ucar, S., and Özkasap, Ö. (2021). *DHT-based communications survey: Architectures and use cases*. arXiv preprint arXiv:2109.10787.
-Available at: https://doi.org/10.48550/arXiv.2109.10787.

-Hu, X. (2022) ‘A peer-to-peer storage system design’, *4th International Conference on Information Science, Electrical, and Automation Engineering (ISEAE 2022)*, 12257, p.
-122573L.
-Available at: https://doi.org/10.1117/12.2640216.

-Islamay, B.F., Purwanto, Y.P. and Ruriawan, M.F.
-(2022) ‘Implementation of Blockchain and Peer-to-peer Network for Digital Document Management’, pp. 1–6.
-Available at: https://doi.org/10.1109/ICACNIS57039.2022.10055538.

-Khayrutdinov, D.D., Volkov, D.A. and Mukhina, A.G.
-(2024) ‘The Model and Application of Data Storage in a Decentralized Network’, pp. 1840–1843.
-Available at: https://doi.org/10.1109/edm61683.2024.10615052.

-Kothari, R., Jakheliya, B., & Sawant, V. (2019).
-‘A distributed peer-to-peer storage network’. *2019 International Conference on Smart Systems and Inventive Technology (ICSSIT)*, Tirunelveli, India, 576–582. doi: 10.1109/ICSSIT46314.2019.8987748.
-Available at: https://doi.org/10.1109/ICSSIT46314.2019.8987748.

-Pacitti, E., Akbarinia, R., & El-Dick, M. (2012). *P2P techniques for decentralized applications*.
-Synthesis lectures on data management.
-San Rafael: Morgan & Claypool Publishers.
-ISBN 1608458229, 9781608458226.

-Pamies-Juarez, L., García-López, P., & Sánchez-Artigas, M. (2010).
-‘Availability and redundancy in harmony: Measuring retrieval times in P2P storage systems’.
-In *2010 IEEE Tenth International Conference on Peer-to-Peer Computing (P2P)*, Delft, Netherlands, 1–10.
-Available at: https://doi.org/10.1109/P2P.2010.5570002.

-Protocol Labs (2017) *Filecoin: A Decentralized Storage Network*.
-Available at: https://filecoin.io/filecoin.pdf.

-Tiwari, K., Dhanda, N. and Verma, R. (2024) ‘Decentralized File Storage System’, pp. 1–8.
-Available at: https://doi.org/10.1109/icccnt61001.2024.10725259.

-Tran, C.-T. et al. (2021) ‘A Novel Approach for Developing Decentralized Storage and Sharing Systems’, pp. 85–15.
-Available at: https://doi.org/10.1145/3457337.3457845.

-Vaidya, C. et al. (2023) ‘Decentralized File Sharing’, pp. 1–6.
-Available at: https://doi.org/10.1109/SCEECS57921.2023.10062977.

-Woodbeck, A. (2021). *Network programming with Go*.
-San Francisco: No Starch Press.
-ISBN 978-1-7185-0088-4 (print), ISBN 978-1-7185-0089-1 (ebook).

-YouTube.
-(2024). *Decentralized storage*.
-Available at: https://www.youtube.com/watch?v=rOtMGJVp2MU.

-YouTube.
-(2024). *Lecture 1: Introduction*.
-Available at: https://www.youtube.com/watch?v=cOP8WApzIQO&list=PLRw6alwE39_tb2fER14-WkMbsVGQk9_UB&index=2.

-YouTube.
-(2024). *What is decentralized storage?* Available at: https://www.youtube.com/watch?v=MNMVAva4vJFM&t=4s.

----

-# 10. APPENDIX

-## PROJECT PROPOSAL

-### Part 1 – Project Proposal

-*   **Student Name**: Aditya Poudel
-*   **Student Number**: 2216027
-*   **Degree Pathway (course)**: BSc.
-(Hons) Computer Science and Software Engineering
-*   **Supervisor Name**: Tara G.C.
-*   **Title of Project**: Decentralized Peer-to-Peer Data Storage System

-#### Abstract of the project

-This research aims to investigate a peer-to-peer data storage system where users share their storage space across a distributed network.
-Unlike traditional storage, which relies on central servers, the system fragments files and stores them across multiple nodes with built-in redundancy.
-This ensures that files remain available even when some computers drop off the network.
-A Distributed Hash Table (DHT) will be employed for peer discovery and file location.
-The system will be built using Go, leveraging its concurrency capabilities.
-A simple text-based interface will be created to demonstrate how the system works.
-The research includes plans for erasure coding as a stretch goal, which would provide a smarter way to create backups than making full copies.
-By leveraging a decentralized architecture, the system seeks to provide a scalable, resilient, and efficient alternative to traditional storage solutions.

-#### Project deliverables

-*   Complete Application - Decentralized Peer-to-Peer Storage System
-*   Contextual report
-*   Final Report
-*   Poster

-#### Description of your artefact

-The proposed decentralized peer-to-peer (P2P) storage system breaks away from the traditional server-client centralized model.
-Instead of storing everything on a server, the data is spread across a network of independent peers who share their storage space.
-This approach has real advantages:

-*   The system stays up and running even when some nodes go offline since there is no single point of failure.
-*   As more people join, the network naturally grows stronger without needing major infrastructure upgrades.
-*   Using storage that is already out there avoids the costs of building and maintaining data centers.

-This research would benefit users who want to protect their data against big companies that provide a centralized storage system.
-The primary motivation behind this research is the potential for people, especially in Nepal, to benefit from this kind of decentralized solution that enhances privacy and provides greater control over their own data.

-#### Aim & Objectives

-**Aim**: To build a scalable and secure decentralized peer-to-peer storage system.

-**Objectives**:

-*   Implement a DHT overlay for peer discovery.
-*   Enable file chunking and distributed storage with integrity verification.
-*   Develop redundancy mechanisms to ensure data availability.
-*   Support efficient data retrieval and reconstruction.
-*   Provide a CLI for user interaction.

-#### List of Features

-**Core Features**:

-*   DHT-based peer network using libp2p or Kademlia.
-*   File chunking and cryptographic hashing.
-*   Redundancy via configurable replication or erasure coding.
-*   Peer health-checks and basic retry mechanisms.

-**Advanced Features (Stretch Goals)**:

-*   Erasure coding for reduced storage overhead.
-*   AES (Advanced Encryption Standard) encryption for chunk privacy.
-*   Automated redundancy monitoring and lazy repair policy for recovery.